 3 Different Types of Partner Drills for BJJ

 Drills are among the most useful tasks you can do to improve your jiu jitsu, and maybe even the single best way to see the quickest results from your training time.
-Here, we'll cover three different types of drills, with one fairly simple example, followed by one somewhat more complex example of each type of drill.
+Here, we'll cover three different types of drills.
+Each drill will have one fairly simple example followed by one somewhat more complex example.
 The idea is that you can create your own drills once you have the idea of how to categorize movements and techniques.

 Drill Category: Two Person, Same Drill

 The first example of the "two person, same drill" category is the half guard "sweep for sweep" drill.
 Start on your hip, making sure that you are focusing on basic half guard elements: block the crossface, stay on your side, and get a deep underhook.
 Once you have established good posture, start working toward your opponent's back.
 In response, they will stand up, attempting to avoid the back take.
 Your own response here involves simply taking them down as they stand, leading to them being on the bottom in half guard.
 Lather, rinse, repeat.

 Another example in the same vein is this deep half guard back-take-and-escape drill.
 Start with your partner on your back, and execute a skateboard escape.
 This will encourage your partner to try to stay on top.
 When they do this, just capture their foot and enter into basic deep half guard.
 From here, set up an inside hook so you can keep your partner's leg off the ground, and grip their belt as you creep underneath them, toward their back.
 Your partner need not wait until you have secured your position, but instead, can simply work straight into their own escape, and so forth.